Enginamics/stackoverflow_survey_analysis/README.md

 # stackoverflow_survey_analysis

-This is a repository for the [Udacity - Data Scientist](https://www.udacity.com/enrollment/nd025) Course 2 project and analyses the [Stack Overflow surveys from 2020 to 2024](https://survey.stackoverflow.co/) based on three self-posed questions.
+This is a repository for the [Udacity - Data Scientist](https://www.udacity.com/enrollment/nd025) Course 2 project and analyses the [Stack Overflow surveys from 2020 to 2024](https://survey.stackoverflow.co/) based on the following three self-posed questions.

+When comparing the results from 2020 to 2024 ...

+- Question 1: ... did the difficulty of the survey increase over the past years?

+- Question 2: ... does the length of the survey have an effect on its experienced difficulty?

+- Question 3: ... did the age of participants change over the past years?

 ![doc/logo.jpg](doc/logo.jpg)